wp-plugins/mypuzzle-jigsaw/readme.txt

 1. Upload 'Jigsaw Mypuzzle' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the MyPuzzle Jigsaw Options page under settings and save your prefered options.
-4. Use the Jigsaw code "[jigsaw-mp]" plus option to insert jigsaw puzzles into your posts/pages.
+4. Use the Jigsaw code [jigsaw-mp] plus option to insert jigsaw puzzles into your posts/pages.

 The <a href="http://mypuzzle.org/jigsaw/">jigsaw puzzles</a> are provided by mypuzzle.org.